Skip to main content

 Prerequisites

-• The latest stable version of Capacitor and other related tools and dependencies.
+• Capacitor Version 5-7 and other related tools and dependencies.

-• A project with minimum iOS deployment target of 11.0 or higher.
-Or an Android project with target SDK version 23 (Android 6, Marshmallow) or higher.
+• an Android project with target SDK version 24 (Android 7, Nougat) or higher

 • A valid Scandit Data Capture SDK license key.
 You can sign up for a free test account.